Leticia-Franca/so_long/README.md

 What is in this sandwich?
 ## The Part You Play (or: *your code in the loop and.. the graphic elements per se*)
 **pun not intended.. or is it?**
-Okay, we already knew this.
-But I wanted to point more directly at this.
-You'll incorporate the MiniLibx (which is the big news here), and aside from that, you'll put to use *in a new bright light* what you know and came to (maybe?) appreciate:
+Okay, we knew this.
+But I wanted to point out.
+You'll incorporate the MiniLibx (which is the big news here), and aside from that, you'll put to use *in a new bright light* what you already know and came to (maybe?) appreciate:
 **Parsing, storing and validating**
+Let's take a step back.
+1. Your program will receive a document .ber as an argument.
+2. This document will serve as a frame (a skeleton) for the images you'll put on the window.
+3. You have to find a way for your program to:
+    - Keep its content, so your program can access it when needed;
+    - Validate this content in accordance with the project's rules;
+    - Manipulate this content whenever some event happens (a.k.a the user interacts with the game);
+4. And you'll display your game based on this content (I'm basically reinforcing point 2 here) *over and over*.